-All these insights and thoughts urges me to attempt a shoe that's truly accessible, that truly have the ease to put on and take off independently, maybe totally hand-free if possible, and are truly designed to be fashionable.
+All these insights and thoughts urges me to design a shoe that's truly accessible, that truly have the ease to put on and take off independently and totally hand-free, and are truly designed to be fashionable.

 Some preliminary sketches to apply SMA spring for self-opening.